Weighted Training for Cross-Task Learning: Experimental Details and Additional Results

-{\bf The model.} We use BERT \citep{devlin2019bert} as our basic model in our main experiments.
-Specifically, we use the pre-trained case-sensitive BERT-base pytorch implementation \citep{wolf2020transformers}.
+{\bf The model.} We use BERT as our basic model in our main experiments.
+Specifically, we use the pre-trained case-sensitive BERT-base PyTorch implementation \citep{wolf2020transformers}.
 We use the common parameter settings for BERT.
-Specifically, the max length is $128$, batch size is $32$, the epoch number is $4$, and the learning rate is $5e^{-5}$.
+Specifically, the max length is $128$, the batch size is $32$, the epoch number is $4$, and the learning rate is $5e^{-5}$.
 In the BERT model, the task-specific function is the last-layer linear classifier, and the representation model is the remaining part.

-{\bf Cross-task learning paradigms.} In our experiments, we consider two cross-task learning paradigms, pre-training and joint training.
-Pre-training first pre-train the representation part on the source data and then fine-tune the whole target model on the target data.
-Joint training use both source and target data to train the shared representation model and task specific functions for both source and target tasks at the same time.
+{\bf Cross-task learning paradigms.} In our experiments, we consider two cross-task learning paradigms, pre-training, and joint training.
+Pre-training first pre-trains the representation part on the source data and then fine-tunes the whole target model on the target data.
+Joint training uses both source and target data to train the shared representation model and task-specific functions for both source and target tasks at the same time.
 As for the multi-task learning part in both pre-training and joint training, we adopt the same multi-task learning algorithm as in MT-DNN \citep{liu2019multi}.

+{\bf Experiments with more target training examples.} Compared to the main experiments in Sec. \ref{sec:experiments}, we further experiment with more training examples in the target data for three tasks in Ontonotes 5.0.
+Without chunking, we also use more training examples in the source tasks.
+As shown in Table \ref{table:large-results}, we can see that \NAMEALG{} is still beneficial even with more training examples, though the relative improvement of \NAMEALG{} is smaller compared to that with fewer training examples.